-HIV and Cancer Immunotherapy: Similar Challenges and Converging ApproachesSubmit Manuscript no this topic Topic Articles: 0
+HIV and Cancer Immunotherapy: Similar Challenges and Converging ApproachesSubmit Manuscript on this topic

 Antiretroviral therapy (ART) suppresses viral replication in HIV-infected individuals but does not eliminate the reservoir of latently infected cells.
 Indeed, the virus re-emerges rapidly in large majority of individuals if treatment is stopped.
 Given the challenge of delivering expensive and potentially harmful ART on a global level, there is great interest in the development of short-term, well-tolerated treatment regimens that will either fully eradicate all HIV (a “cure”) or allow durable control of HIV replication in absence of any therapy (a “remission”).
 Although both are formidable challenges for HIV treatment, there is enthusiasm for application of a “remission” approach against cancer, driven in part by recent advances in using novel immunotherapies to kill cancer cells and control their spread.